marielzguerra/ITBA-3207_TeamCodePoltergiests/README.md

 **Expected Output**

-2020 ranks as the second-hottest year on record for the planet, knocking 2019 down to third hottest, according to an analysis by NOAA scientists.
-NASA scientists, who conducted a separate but similar analysis, have determined that 2020 ties 2016 as the warmest year on record, sharing the first-place spot (NOAA, 2021).
-This research is conducted to provide an efficient exploratory of data to be utilized in order to improve the implementation of NDC in the country.
-Effective cooperation to meet the goals established requires good and efficient climate change governance.
-To minimize duplication of effort between the government and civil society, the governance system must also include a transparent distribution of tasks.
+According to NOAA experts,2020 is the warmest year on record, tying 2016 for top place with 2019 falling to third.
+This study aims to give a thorough examination of data that may be used to improve the country's NDC implementation.
+Good and efficient climate change governance is required for effective collaboration to attain the specified goals.
+The governance structure must also contain a clear division of tasks to reduce duplication of effort between the government and civil society.

 **Sustainable Development Goals**
 1. GOAL 7: AFFORDABLE AND CLEAN ENERGY - Energy is central to nearly every major challenge and opportunity.